Heart & Cardiac Services

 - Our heart surgeon reviews your health record.
 The doctor may wish to examine you further

 - Pictures of you are taken to help the team when they meet to discuss your treatment options after your clinic visit.
-The pictures are kept in your chart.
+The images are kept in your chart.

 Booked in for a TAVI?

-Please ensure that you bring all your medications (including non-prescription medications and any supplements) with you when you come to the hospital.
-If you have any of your own teeth, make sure that you have seen a dentist within the last six months before your TAVI procedure is booked.
+Please ensure that you bring all your medications (including non-prescription medicines and any supplements) with you when you come to the hospital.
+If you have your original teeth, make sure that you have seen a dentist within the last six months before your TAVI procedure is booked.

 Patients with valve replacements may have an increased risk of developing an infection of the heart valve and the surrounding tissue called endocarditis.
 Check with your doctor; you may need antibiotics before some surgical procedures or dental visits.